OatmealDome/BlueBirdDX/README.md

 ## API

-A API library, `BlueBirdDX.Api`, is provided for those who want to automate usage of BlueBird.
+An API library, `BlueBirdDX.Api`, is provided for those who want to automate usage of BlueBird.

 First, create a `BlueBirdClient` instance: